Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: Introduction

-To actualize these principles, we propose ParallaxRAG, a framework centered on a core mechanism of symmetric decoupling.
-We leverage a Transformer's multi-head activations (Figure~\ref{fig:transformer}) to decompose the query into a multi-view representation~\cite{vaswani2017attention, besta2024multi}, while concurrently projecting the graph's triples into an aligned, multi-faceted latent space~\cite{mavromatis2024gnn, li2024simple}.
-To operationalize this principle, we design a synergistic framework comprising two key strategies.
-First, a novel Pairwise Similarity Regularization (PSR) mechanism (detailed derivation in Appendix~\ref{app:psr}), integrated into the Directional Distance Encoding (DDE) phase, explicitly encourages functional specialization and prevents representational collapse by penalizing the similarity between head representations.
-Second, guided by these diverse representations, a lightweight MLP retriever performs parallel triple-scoring to effectively prune the search space and mitigate subgraph noise.
-This holistic approach moves beyond single-vector paradigms, enabling a more nuanced and fine-grained matching of a complex multi-hop question to the corresponding structural evidence in the graph~\cite{khattab2020colbert}.
+To instantiate this principle, we introduce ParallaxRAG, a framework based on symmetric multi-head decoupling.
+We leverage transformer multi-head activations to decompose queries into multi-view representations~\cite{vaswani2017attention, besta2024multi}, while projecting KG triples into aligned multi-faceted latent spaces~\cite{mavromatis2024gnn, li2024simple}.
+Two mechanisms operationalize this framework: (1) a Pairwise Similarity Regularization (PSR) module integrated into the Distance Encoding (DE) stage, which enforces head-level specialization and prevents representational collapse; and (2) a lightweight retrieval component that consolidates head-specific information to reduce noise and improve alignment between queries and graph structure~\cite{khattab2020colbert}.